noushin94/noushin94/README.md

 # Noushin Ahmadvand

 Hello!
-I'm Noushin, a Data Scientist specializing in medical imaging, based in London, UK.
+I'm Noushin, a Data Scientist, based in London, UK.
 With a Master's in Artificial Intelligence and a Bachelor's in Electrical Engineering, I am deeply passionate about leveraging advanced machine learning techniques and data analytics to solve real-world problems in healthcare and beyond.

 ## 📊 Expertise
 - **Medical Imaging:** Extensive experience in developing solutions for image-based diagnostics with a focus on robustness and accuracy.